 - Beautiful working baroque church

-- Many connections to the life of composer Franz Schubert (e.g. he was an organist here)
+- Many connections to the life of composer Franz Schubert (e.g. he was christened here and sang in the choir)

 The church and Schubert

-Emperor Charles VI laid the foundation stone in 1712 and the church has since survived an explosion at a nearby gunpowder facility, floods, the Napoleonic occupation of Vienna and WWII bombing raids largely intact.
+Emperor Charles VI laid the foundation stone for the Schubertkirche in 1712.
+The church has since survived an explosion at a nearby gunpowder facility, floods, the Napoleonic occupation of Vienna, and WWII bombing raids largely intact.

 The connection to Schubert began with his father, who married here in 1785 and ran the parish school.
 Schubert himself was born three streets away, and christened in the church in February 1797.